-Stage 52 is zoned Small Scale Flex Residential which provides for a range of dwelling types and densities.
+The community of Riverstead is zoned Small Scale Flex Residential which provides for a range of dwelling types and densities.
 Due to the variety of land use and zoning requirements, all builders are to ensure familiarity with the appropriate requirements and stipulations.